-Opened in 1991, but designed for the 21st Century, the Clark Memorial Library, a charter member of OhioLINK, offers high tech library options in relaxed, friendly surroundings.
-Comfortable seating for reading and study, conference rooms for group work, seminar rooms with satellite and Web technology for teleconferencing and other distance learning activities, and a 350-seat lecture hall provide for a diverse range of student needs.
-Printers, scanners, and computers (PC and Macintosh) loaded with software for wordprocessing/spreadsheets/databases, presentation packages, e-mail, and Web applications allow students to accomplish many different activities within the Library.
+Opened in 1991 and a charter member of OhioLINK, Clark Memorial Library is home to high tech library options in relaxed, friendly surroundings.
+Comfortable seating for reading and study, conference rooms for group work, seminar rooms with satellite and Web technology for teleconferencing and distance learning activities, a 350-seat lecture hall, a Curriculum Materials Center and Graphics Lab, a wireless network, and a profusion of loaded public computers provide for a diverse range of needs and allow students to accomplish many different activities within the Library.